. The race of a voice actor doesn’t matter

 How is that true in a way different from other industries?
 I do think there’s no necessity for the race of the VA to correspond with the race of the character.
 That might be because I don’t have a good grasp on the arguments otherwise though.

 But as a cishet white male myself, maybe I’m mischaracterizing the argument, I’d be curious.
-I have asked my (racial minority) wife at one point and she wasn’t sure.
+I have asked my (racial minority) wife at one point a couple years back and she wasn’t sure.

 It’s a given that there are insensitivities in hirings, but I struggle to imagine a way in which that would be unique to voice acting specifically.